Maria Grinberg: Biography

 Grinberg became a major figure of the Russian piano school.
+She was married to baritone Peter Kirichek, with whom she also performed.
+In 1935 she married the Polish poet, publicist and communist Stanislaw Stande, who emigrated to the Soviet Union in 1931.
+With him she had a daughter, Nika, who was also a pianist.
 However, in 1937 both her husband and her father were arrested and executed as "enemies of the people".
 The pianist was fired by the state-run management and got a job as an accompanist of an amateur choreography group.
 During that time, she occasionally participated in concert performances playing timpani.
 Somehow, she later was readmitted as a piano soloist.
 She became a much-sought-after pianist in Moscow, with concerts in Leningrad, Riga, Tallinn, Voronezh, Tbilisi, Baku and other cities all over the Soviet Union.

 At the age of 50, after Joseph Stalin died, she was finally allowed to travel abroad.
 In all, Grinberg went on 14 performing tours – 12 times in the Soviet bloc countries and twice in the Netherlands where she became a nationally acclaimed figure.
 Critics compared her performances with those of Vladimir Horowitz, Arthur Rubinstein, and Clara Haskil.

 Only at the age of 55, was she granted her first – and last – honorary title of Distinguished Artist of the Russian Soviet Federation.
 At 61, she was given a professorship at the Gnessin Institute of Music, where she had a close friendship with pianist Maria Yudina, who said Grinberg was the "one person she wanted to play at her funeral".
 Among those on the long list of her pupils are Michael Bischoffberger, Naum Shtarkman and Regina Shamvili.